TAX ASSISTANCE FOR FOREIGN STUDENTS

 All international students must complete and submit tax forms to the U.S. Internal Revenue Service (IRS) if you lived in the U.S. for any part of the tax year.
-Besides being a legal requirement, it is often to your advantage to file a tax return.
-Some of your tax withholdings may be refunded.
+Besides being a legal requirement, it is often to your advantage to file a tax return!
+(Some of your tax withholdings may be refunded.)

 STEP #1: Are you eligible?
 If so, find a tax site!

-If the tool results in you likely being eligible for free tax assistance with the VITA program, there are a limited number of tax sites that can help you as your tax situation is unique.
+There are a limited number of tax sites that can help you as your tax situation is unique.
 The full list of walk-in and appointment sites is here:

-- San Francisco County: San Francisco State University (SFSU) (walk-in)
+- San Francisco County:

 Disclaimer: Even though you are very likely eligible for our free tax services, we may not be able to help you with your taxes due to unforeseen circumstances with obscure tax law, site-specific limitations, or the availability of sufficient volunteers.